 This unit has the ability to perform a self test that will operate all available unit functions in order to quickly determine unit operation.
-Self test parameters are not adjustable.
+With the exception of step times, self test parameters are not adjustable.

 The self test will automatically skip sections of the test based on the model number entered into the controller.
-If position 10 of the model number is B (to indicate "no vent" option), steps A and B will be skipped.
-If positions 8 and 9 of the model number indicate a OZ (Okw) option, steps G,H and I will be skipped.
-If position 8 and 9 indicate a O9 (9kw) option, step H will be skipped.
+If position 10 of the model number is B (to indicate "no vent" option), the economizer open and close steps will be skipped.
+If positions 8 and 9 of the model number indicate a OZ (O kW) option, steps G,H and I will be skipped.
+If position 8 and 9 indicate a 09 (9 kW) option, step H will be skipped.